 As FastBound continues to grow and more partners integrate their solutions using our API, we need to ensure that we maintain an acceptable level of performance for all requests, including those made from the user interface.
-As such, starting on 2/2/2021 at midnight UTC, FastBound will begin limiting API requests to
+As such, starting on 2/2/2021 at midnight UTC, FastBound began limiting API requests to

 60 requests/minute per account.
-Until then, rate limiting is off by default.

 How does it work?